moomerman/odin-sokol-hot-reload-template/README.md

 `build.py -release` makes a native release build of your game (no hot reloading).

-Use `build.py -debug` to create a release-style executable without hot-reloading, but with debugging enabled.
+## Debugging

+Add `-debug` when running `build.py` to create debuggable binaries.

 ## Updating Sokol

 `build.py -update-sokol` downloads the lastest Odin Sokol bindings and latest Sokol shader compiler.

+> [!WARNING]
-Note that this will completely replace everything in the `sokol-shdc` and `source/sokol` directories.
+> This will completely replace everything in the `sokol-shdc` and `source/sokol` directories.

 `build.py -compile-sokol` recompiles the sokol C and WASM libraries.

 > [!NOTE]
 > `-update-sokol` automatically does `-compile-sokol`.
 > You can also add `-update-sokol` or `-compile-sokol` when building the game.
-For example you can do `build.py -hot-reload -update-sokol ` to update Sokol before compiling the hot reload executable.
+For example you can do `build.py -hot-reload -update-sokol` to update Sokol before compiling the hot reload executable.

-## TODO

-- OSX testing